Ndjoli/Ndjoli/README.md

 🎯 **Data Analyst**

-Insight-driven and analytical Data Analyst with certifications in Power BI, Python, SQL, and Excel.
+**Insight-driven and analytical Data Analyst with certifications in Power BI, Python, SQL, and Excel.
 I specialize in transforming raw data into clear, actionable insights through hands-on experience in data visualization, wrangling, and dashboard development.
-I’m passionate about solving real business problems and turning messy datasets into powerful insights that speak directly to decision-makers.
+I’m passionate about solving real business problems and turning messy datasets into powerful insights that speak directly to decision-makers**

 ---